-- You will receive your Personal Tutors contact details by the end of 'first week'.
+- You will receive your Personal Tutors contact details during your 'first week'.
 If this does not happen, please let your Programme Leader or Head of Department know.
-It could be we have an incorrect contact details for you, so please get in touch and us know! - Your personal tutor will make contact with you and arrange to 'meet' you within the first two weeks of semester one.
-This can be face-to-face, present in person on campus or will be undertaken synchronously online.
-Again, if this doesn't happen, it is likely just an issue with email (for example going into spam or similar), so please feel free to contact your tutor to help establish that initial connection. - After the first communication your tutor will make clear to you how they will communicate with you.
-Please make them aware of any accessibility issues you may have that they need to be aware so they may adapt modes of communication if necessary. - Your tutor will meet with you on at least two separate occasions individually in semester one, and they will schedule future meetings in good time to ensure continuity of communication. - An overview of guidance and support is provided in this document, but your tutor will talk to you about their role so you can know what to expect from them.
+It could be we have incorrect contact details for you, so please get in touch and let us know! - Your Personal Tutor will contact you and make you aware of opportunities to meet them during your first week.
+This may be a group tutorial for example a social activity, that takes place present in person on campus, or will be undertaken synchronously online.
+Again, if this does not happen, it is likely just an issue with email (for example going into spam or similar), so please feel free to contact your tutor to help establish that initial connection. - After the first communication your tutor will make clear to you how they will communicate with you.
+Please make them aware of any accessibility issues you may have and that they need to be aware of so they may adapt modes of communication if necessary. - Your tutor will meet with you individually, on at least two occasions in semester one, and they will schedule future meetings in good time to ensure continuity of communication. - An overview of guidance and support is provided in this document, but your tutor will talk to you about their role so you can know what to expect from them.